When Sexual Fluidity Is Turned Against Us

 Hence “the born this way” approach to sexuality gained popularity.
 It illustrated that being gay is natural, innate, and there’s nothing anyone can do to change that.
 Therefore, you anti-LGBT folks should accept and help us.
 The born this way approach also discouraged conversion camps and other anti-LGBT therapies that attempted to switch a gay/queer person’s sexual orientation, by revealing that it would be a futile attempt to convert a man’s sexual orientation.

 The issue now, is that anti-LGBT groups, of course, still believe that same-sex attractions are immoral.
-And the Alliance for Therapeutic Choice and Scientific Integrity (ATSCI, the network of ex-gay therapists formerly known as NARTH) is using the notion of sexual fluidity as justification to engage in a new version of conversion therapy.
+And the Alliance for Therapeutic Choice and Scientific Integrity (ATSCI, the network of “ex-gay” therapists formerly known as NARTH) is using the notion of sexual fluidity as justification to engage in a new version of “conversion therapy.”
 They’re calling it: “Sexual Attraction Fluidity Exploration in Therapy” (SAFE-T).
 They’re looking at some of the work from Dr. Diamond, which has illustrated that sexuality isn’t immutable for all people, especially women.
 Never mind that Dr. Diamond never wanted her research to be used this way, as a means to “change” people’s sexual orientation.
 She simply wanted a world that was less stringent about labels.
-She wanted queer folks to have the freedom to pursue relationships with people of any gender without nicely fitting into neat gay, bi, and lesbian boxes.
-Nevertheless, the ATSCI is using Dr. Diamond’s research as justification to attempt to sway gay and bi people’s attractions to be more heterosexual.
+She wanted queer folks to have the freedom to pursue relationships with people of any gender without nicely fitting into neat gay and lesbian boxes.
+Nevertheless, the ATSCI is using Dr. Diamond’s research as justification for attempting to sway gay and bi people’s attractions to be more heterosexual.

 Photo by Daniel Tobias